 The command could be used from command line interface, OMShell, OMNotebook or MDT.
-The importFMU command is also integrated with OMEdit through the File > Import > FMU dialog: the FMU package is extracted in the directory specified by workdir, or in the current directory of omc if not specified, see Tools > Open Working Directory.
+The importFMU command is also integrated with OMEdit through the File > Import > FMU dialog: the FMU package is extracted

 The imported FMU is then loaded in the Libraries Browser and can be used as any other regular Modelica block.